 Resilience and perseverance in the journey of Pete Rose.
 A timeline of obstacles and growth.

-On April 26, 1987, Pete Rose allegedly placed bets on hockey and basketball games, but not baseball games.
-A notebook detailing Rose's daily betting activity shows Rose placed bets on five of the six games Mario Soto started in 1987.
+On April 26, 1987, Pete Rose allegedly placed bets on hockey and basketball games but no baseball games, as detailed in a notebook on Rose's daily betting activity.

 On April 30, 1988, during a game against the New York Mets, Pete Rose was ejected after forcefully pushing umpire Dave Pallone twice during an argument over a call.
-Rose vehemently disputed the call, leading to the physical altercation.
+The incident led to a fifteen-minute suspension of the game.

-In February 1989, Pete Rose was informally questioned by Commissioner Peter Ueberroth and A. Bartlett Giamatti amid reports of betting on baseball.
-Rose denied betting on baseball but admitted to betting on other sports.
+In February 1989, Pete Rose was informally questioned by Commissioner Peter Ueberroth and A. Bartlett Giamatti about allegations of betting on baseball.
+Rose admitted to betting on other sports but denied betting on baseball.

-On March 21, 1989, Sports Illustrated published a detailed report on the allegations that Pete Rose had placed bets on baseball games.
-The article appeared on the cover of the issue dated April 3, 1989.
+On March 21, 1989, Sports Illustrated published a cover story detailing allegations that Pete Rose had placed bets on baseball games.

-On April 3, 1989, Sports Illustrated published a detailed report on the allegations that Pete Rose had placed bets on baseball games.
-The article appeared on the cover of the issue dated April 3, 1989.
+On April 3, 1989, Sports Illustrated released its cover story detailing the allegations that Pete Rose had been betting on baseball games.

-On April 20, 1990, Pete Rose pleaded guilty to two charges of filing false income tax returns for not reporting income from autograph and memorabilia sales, and horseracing winnings.
+On April 20, 1990, Pete Rose pleaded guilty to two charges of filing false income tax returns for not reporting income from selling autographs and memorabilia and from horseracing winnings.

-On January 7, 1991, Pete Rose was released from prison after paying $366,041 in back taxes and interest and being required to perform 1,000 hours of community service.
+On January 7, 1991, Pete Rose was released from the minimum security prison camp at the United States Penitentiary in Marion, Illinois, after paying $366,041 in back taxes and interest and being required to perform 1,000 hours of community service, after being sentenced the prior year in July.

 In 2020, Pete Rose sent a petition to the Hall of Fame's board of directors, asking them to repeal their 1991 ban on players on the ineligible list.

-In 1992, Pete Rose applied for reinstatement to baseball.
-However, Commissioner Fay Vincent did not act on his application.
+In 1992, Pete Rose applied for reinstatement to baseball, but Commissioner Fay Vincent did not act on the application.

 In September 1998, Pete Rose applied for reinstatement with Commissioner Bud Selig, but Selig also did not act on it.